-Total wage loss (US\$ billion) Total wage loss as % of GDP Total production (GDP) loss (US\$ billion) Total production loss as % of GDP

-2000 40.33 0.55% 97.38 1.34%

-2001 52.01 0.68% 105.17 1.37%

-2002 56.62 0.71% 104.03 1.30%

-2003 60.96 0.71% 112.87 1.31%

-Table 4.1 Costs of absenteeism due to illness in the Russian Federation to capture the many other ways in which ill-health has an impact on the labour market.
+Total wage loss as % of GDP Total production (GDP) loss (US\$ billion) Total production loss as % of GDP 2000 40.33 0.55% 0.68% 97.38 1.34% 1.37% 2001 2002 52.01 56.62 0.71% 105.17 104.03 1.30% 2003 60.96 0.71% 112.87 1.31% to capture the many other ways in which ill-health has an impact on the labour market.
 In particular, it does not take into account the effect of the reduction of productivity, nor does it capture the impact on mortality.
 In a theoretical model, Pauly et al. (2002) examine the magnitude and incidence of costs associated with absenteeism under a range of assumptions (size of the firm, the production function, the nature of the firm's product, and the competitiveness of the labour market).
 They conclude that the cost of lost work time can be substantially higher than the wage when perfect substitutes are not available to replace absent workers, when production involves teamwork, or where a penalty is associated with failing to meet an output target.
 Absenteeism as such is a somewhat crude indicator of the effect of ill-health on the labour market, as is this valuation method, which neglects many other ways in which ill-health has an impact on the labour market.
 Nor does this method claim to demonstrate a causal relationship.
 The following subsections use more structural analyses.